dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Job Started](images/10400-JobStarted.png)

 1. At this point, we should have data being forwarded into our SQL Database.
 We can verify that using Visual Studio Code.
 In Code, open the "**SQL Database Scripts\Query Measurement Data.sql**" file.
-Make sure the file is active by clicking into it, and then execute the entire query by pressing **Ctrl+Shift+E**.
-You should see the results of the three queries show up on the "**MSSQL Output**" tab.
-You can use the "**Results** drop down to see the results of each of the three queries.
+Make sure the file is active by clicking into it, and then execute the entire query by pressing **Ctrl+Shift+E** (If prompted, select your SQL Server connection again).
+You should see the results of the three queries show up on the "**Results**" tab.

     > **Note**: You need to be connected to the SQL Server already.
 If you aren't, press **Ctrl+Shift+C**, select your SQL Connection and press enter.
 Also make sure that your cursor is INSIDE the "**Query Measurement Data.sql**" file in the editor or the **Ctrl+Shift+C** and **Ctrl+Shift+E** do different things (open a command prompt, and open the explorer panel respectively).